beagleboard/beaglev-starlight/README.md

 A [pre-production beta version](https://wiki.seeedstudio.com/BeagleV-Getting-Started/#faq) has been sent to a limited number of upstream developers for software enablement.

-Please [join our public Beaglev forum](https://forum.beagleboard.org/c/beaglev/15) for updates on the official product launch of the BeagleV Starlight with distributors.
+Please [join our public BeagleV forum](https://forum.beagleboard.org/c/beaglev/15) for updates on the official product launch of the BeagleV Starlight with distributors.

 ### PCB design
   * **Please open hardware issues in this repository**